 The bosses are very creative, unlike other games that have you fighting something 200 stories tall with a rocket launcher.
 Your foes utilize the environment to their fullest potential.
 One forces you to grab a chainsaw and fight in a metal mosh pit surrounded by body bags that can be used to stun him.
 Creativity like that makes a game unique.
 “Resident Evil 7: Biohazard” has it in spades.

 The story is much simpler than in other Resident Evil games.
 One new element is the cassette tapes you must watch.
 Some of them offer welcome challenges and hints – one of them is used as a cheat to a puzzle later in the game.
 But others flush away some of the intensity and ruin surprises.

 A few negatives of the game include the hokey voice acting, with bits of over-the-top screaming.
 Also, the lead up to the boss fights are poor.
 One of my big pet peeves about survival-horror games is that when the player is approaching a boss, the game lays out loads of ammunition.
 In the gaming world, we call it the “boss fountain,” which telegraphs when a boss fight is coming.
 It destroys all the built-up tension.
 Fights should happen at random times, when tension is at its highest.

-I’m so happy to say this: Resident Evil 7: Biohazard is the best Resident Evil game that has been made in a very long time.
-The environments were dirty, the intensity was off-the-charts, and the gameplay felt smooth and crisp.
-The game looked great, it played better, and it delivered a horror experience unlike any other survival-horror game out there.
-I’m so glad Resident Evil 7 was as great as it was.
+“Resident Evil 7: Biohazard” is one of the best games of this series.
+The environments are dirty, the intensity off-the-charts, and the gameplay is smooth and crisp.
+It delivers an experience unlike any other survival-horror game out there.
 Capcom should learn from this going forward: quality over quantity.
-And Resident Evil 7 is gold quality.
+And “Resident Evil 7” is gold.